 Multiplicity - A list of values or properties may be ordered and/or unique [17]

-Property grouping: Ability to create logical grouping of properties that can be allocated/assigned to a element, function... (e.g. mechanical properties, optical properties)
+Property grouping: Ability to create logical grouping of properties that can be allocated/assigned to an element, function... (e.g. mechanical properties, optical properties)

 Redefinition: Ability to over-ride (e.g., redefine) an inherited property